 There are no current initiatives by CSC or the OoS to improve sustainability in purchasing, although there is room for future improvement primarily in Office Paper Purchasing, Inclusive and Local Purchasing, and Guidelines for Business Partners.

 Transportation is a major source of greenhouse gas emissions and other pollutants that contribute to health problems such as heart and respiratory diseases and cancer.
 Due to disproportionate exposure, these health impacts are frequently more pronounced in low-income communities next to major transportation corridors.
 In addition, the extraction, production, and global distribution of fuels for transportation can damage environmentally and/or culturally significant ecosystems and may financially benefit hostile and/or oppressive governments.

-The college improved its score in transportation for 2016.
+The college improved its score in transportation for 2017.
 This improvement was mainly seen in the Employee Commute Modal Split section and some in the Support for Sustainable Transportation section.
-In 2015, the OoS conducted an employee survey about transportation methods.
-Increased documentation of commuting methods increased the college’s score in this category.
-Additionally, the addition of a bike-sharing program in 2015 contributed to an increased score.
+This was due to an increase in the percentage of (now 65%) employees that use more sustainable commuting options as their primary method of transportation.

 Below are the top initiatives at work regarding transportation:

 - The Office of Sustainability is working with Facilities Services and Transportation to add a per-mile surcharge to vehicle fleet usage for the purpose of purchasing regionally-based offsets for fleet vehicle usage.